-The increase in advertising revenues was due to increases of \$117 million at Cable Networks, from \$4,334 million to \$4,451 million, and \$31 million at Broadcasting, from \$4,027 million to \$4,058 million.
+The increase in advertising revenues was due to increases of \$117 million at Cable Networks, from \$4,334 million to \$4,451 million and \$31 million at Broadcasting, from \$4,027 million to \$4,058 million.
 The increase at Cable Networks was due to a 3% increase from higher rates and a 1% increase from higher impressions, partially offset by a decrease of 1% from an unfavorable Fiscal Period Impact.
-The increase in impressions was due to an increase in units sold, partially offset by lower ratings.
+The increase in impressions was due to an increase in units sold, partially offset by lower average viewership.
 Growth at Broadcasting was due to increases of 6% from higher network rates and 1% from the addition of the Emmy Awards show, which were largely offset by decreases of 5% from lower impressions and 2% from an unfavorable Fiscal Period Impact.
-The decrease in impressions was due to lower network ratings, partially offset by higher digital impressions and an increase in network units sold.
-Impressions is a measure of the number of people an advertisement has reached.
+The decrease in impressions was due to lower average network viewership, partially offset by higher digital impressions and an increase in network units sold.